-When it comes to the Finnish auto market, whether you’re talking about new or imported used cars, there’s one thing that’s most important: fuel efficiency.
-Given the tax breaks that are given to low-emissions and fuel-efficient automobiles, most Finns find themselves searching for these kinds of vehicles.
-Overall, Finns seek after European makes and models that meet these efficiency requirements, but there is room for other non-European cars, particular energy efficient Japanese and Korean vehicles.
+Low-emissions and fuel-efficient automobiles receive tax breaks.
+Most Finns search for these kinds of vehicles.
+Overall, Finns seek European makes and models that meet these efficiency requirements, but there is room for other non-European cars, particularly energy-efficient Japanese and Korean vehicles.

 Looking ahead, though, there’s reason to believe that Finland (as well as other European Union countries) could become an incredible destination for electric vehicles.
 Due to the country’s cold climate, there has been some concern about the efficacy of electric vehicles in the country, though.
-However, recent technological advances have done much to assuage those concerns, and electric vehicles could be poised for breakout sales in the years to come.
+However, recent technological advances have done much to assuage those concerns.
+And electric vehicles could be breakout sales in the years to come.
 In the meantime, though, hybrid vehicles have been seeing steady increases in sales year-over-year.

 The Most Popular Used Vehicles in Finland